Anti-Social Behaviour (ASB) Policy

 5.2 Not all reports relating to behaviour that impacts on an individual can be deemed anti-social behaviour or a statutory nuisance.
 The following are some examples:

-- Taking steps to prevent all forms of anti-social behaviour and that action taken is done in accordance with legislation and appropriate good practice.
+- That appropriate action is taken in accordance with legislation and good practice.

 - Early intervention.